 The backing paper of 127 rollfilm only had markings for 8 (6x4 cm) or 12 (4x4 cm) exposures - cameras for 4x3 cm half-format negatives had therefore two windows at the back that needed to be used alternately.
 Unfortunately 127 rollfilm is no longer easily available.

 Nagel was a camera manufacturer founded by August Nagel, one of the great names in camera history as the designer of the Kodak Retina series.
-Only few Nagel cameras exist, amongst which the Vollenda, a larger folding camera, and the Pupille, as small 127 3x4 camera.
+Only few Nagel cameras exist, amongst which the Vollenda, a folding camera that came in various sizes, and the Pupille, as small 127 3x4 camera.
 It was sold as Rolloroy in the U.K. and a simpler version was called the Ranca.

 The 1932-1935 Nagel Pupille was a very small camera with a telescoping lens base on a helicoid and a shutter/lens assembly with its own focussing helicoid.
 It was available with several lenses, including a Leitz Elmar, which is rather unusual as Leitz did not produce many lenses for other camera makers, and Schneider Xenon or Xenar.
 To load the Pupille with film the whole top plate with attached film transport mechanism had to be removed from the camera.
 A set of rollers would guide the film, ensuring smooth film transport.

 The camera stayed in production after Nagel was taken over by Kodak, it can therefore also be found with Kodak marked on the shutter plate.